ByAUJay

 Chainlink L2 Sequencer Uptime Feed Docs: Designing for Resilient Rollups

-Embrace sequencer-aware architecture to keep user funds and UX safe across L2s.
-This guide shows decision‑makers exactly how to design, implement, and test Chainlink L2 Sequencer Uptime Feeds and complementary controls for Arbitrum, OP Stack chains (OP Mainnet, Base, Zora, etc.), zkSync, Scroll, and more, with addresses, patterns, and code you can ship. (docs.chain.link)
+When it comes to keeping user funds and enhancing the user experience across L2s, embracing a sequencer-aware architecture is key.
+This guide is here for decision-makers, showing exactly how you can design, implement, and test Chainlink L2 Sequencer Uptime Feeds.
+We’ll also cover some complementary controls specifically for Arbitrum, OP Stack chains (like OP Mainnet, Base, Zora, etc.), zkSync, Scroll, and beyond.
+You’ll find all the addresses, patterns, and code snippets you need to get rolling.
+Check it out! (docs.chain.link)

 Who this is for